tombrown86/WorkFrame/README.md

 <h3>Loader / instance sharing</h3>
-<p>Anything which extends or implements any of the core components of WorkFrame (which are most things,) can easily label and share instances. </p>
+<p>Anything extending/implementing any core WorkFrame components (most things) can easily label and share instances. </p>
 <p><strong>For example:</strong></p>
 <ul>
 <li>Use <strong>$this->SERVICE('Service_name', 'service_label')</strong> to instantiate a service, and then reference it anywhere with <strong>$this->service_label</strong></li>